-- This part of the form needs to be filled in and delivered to the financial institution together with the business plan and other required documents. - All Assets and Repairs included in the financial projections must be included in the tables below under Goods, Services or Works.
-This is not required for Working Capital. - The definition of procurement is: the action or process of finding and agreeing to terms, and purchasing goods, services or works. - The 'Key technical specifications' should be at least 2 lines. - The 'Estimated cost (US\$)' should be quoted in US Dollars and include taxes, shipping and the installation service. - Similar items must be grouped in one single line.
-See example 0 in the Goods table for the purchase of 3 laptops.
+- All Assets and Repairs included in the financial projections must be included in the tables below under Goods or Works/ Services. - For Working Capital please provide line items and cost estimation.
+For Working Capital quotes are not required. - The definition of procurement is: the action or process of finding and agreeing to terms, and purchasing goods or works/services. - Comparable quotes should in principle come from different suppliers. - The 'Key technical specifications' should be at least 2 lines. - The 'cost (US\$)' should be quoted in US Dollars and include taxes, shipping and the installation service. - Each line items should be reflected in a quote. - The red example 0 in the Goods table is for the purchase of 3 laptops.